TaniaTabassum-22/Image-Steganography/README.md

-## SecureSteg - Image Steganography System
+# SecureSteg - Image Steganography System

-SecureSteg is a Python-based desktop GUI application that lets you hide and extract secret messages within images using LSB (Least Significant Bit) technique.
+SecureSteg is a Python-based desktop GUI application that lets you hide and extract secret messages within images using the **LSB (Least Significant Bit)** technique.
 Designed with a clean and responsive interface, the tool helps users send covert messages securely without altering the image’s appearance.

+---

 ##  Overview

 This project allows:
 - Secret text embedding within images (encoding)